phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.49 - requivsumfrac flipping bugfix

+* fix remaining cases for flipping requivsumfrac constraint (see 2.3.45 bugfix release for the partial fix for some, but not all, cases)
+* migrate from Travis CI to GitHub actions for CI testing

 ### 2.3.48 - mu atm out-of-bounds bugfix

 * fixes atmosphere out-of-bounds error caused by mu that should be exactly 0 or 1, but numerically out-of-bounds.